 Primary Keys.
 Every table that is to be replicated by the group must have a defined primary key, or primary key equivalent where the equivalent is a non-null unique key.
 Such keys are required as a unique identifier for every row within a table, enabling the system to determine which transactions conflict by identifying exactly which rows each transaction has modified.
 Group Replication has its own built-in set of checks for primary keys or primary key equivalents, and does not use the checks carried out by the

 sql_require_primary_key=ONfor a server instance where Group Replication is running, and you may set the

 ONfor a Group Replication channel.
 However, be aware that you might find some transactions that are permitted under Group Replication's built-in checks are not permitted under the checks carried out when you set

 Network Performance.
 MySQL Group Replication is designed to be deployed in a cluster environment where server instances are very close to each other.
 The performance and stability of a group can be impacted by both network latency and network bandwidth.
 Bi-directional communication must be maintained at all times between all group members.
 If either inbound or outbound communication is blocked for a server instance (for example, by a firewall, or by connectivity issues), the member cannot function in the group, and the group members (including the member with issues) might not be able to report the correct member status for the affected server instance.

-From MySQL 8.0.14, you can use an IPv4 or IPv6 network infrastructure, or a mix of the two, for TCP communication between remote Group Replication servers.
+You can use a network infrastructure based on IPv4, IPv6, or a mix of the two, for TCP communication between remote Group Replication servers.
 There is also nothing preventing Group Replication from operating over a virtual private network (VPN).